SimoRihani/ProjetLS/README.md

 This project is part of the *M2 Miage ID* training at [Paris-Dauphine][] University.

-## Installation
+## Deploy

-Make sure that you have **Python** and **Flask** installed on your system.
+Make sure that you have **Python** (2.7) and **Flask** installed on your system.
 If not, please download them beforehand.

 Clone ProjetLS with `git clone https://github.com/SimoRihani/ProjetLS.git` Then run the following :

-	cd ProjetLS/FlaskApp/
+	cd ProjetLS
-	python parser.py
-	python Methode1.py
-	python Methode2.py
-	python algo.py
-	python app.py
+	./Evaluate.sh

-You can access the tool by going on your browser, localhost on port 5000 : `localhost:5000`
+You can access the tool by going on your browser, localhost on port 5000/index : `localhost:5000/index`

 ## License